Robert Neal was born in the Belgian Congo to American missionary parents.

 Bob Neal also booked rockabilly singer Charlie Feathers.
 While waiting to go on stage, Elvis Presley and Charlie Feathers talked about the show.
 Feathers pointed out that Billboard had sent a reporter, a prospect that excited Elvis Presley because Sam Phillips was preparing to debut Presley's latest record.
 Bob Neal, personal manager to Elvis Presley, reports that the Louisiana Hayride youngster and his show play a series of Mid-South dates next week, opening Monday with a big outdoor jamboree at Forrest City, Arkansas.

-Overton Shell Park.
+Overton Park Shell.
 Elvis with Texas Bill Strength, August 5, 1955.
+Photographed by Robert Dye for the Commercial Appeal.

 Managing Elvis Presley